shelleywong/CSCI211-Course-Materials/Labs/lab01.md

 9. Visit your CSCI211 GitHub repo in a web browser and confirm that your changes have been added to your remote repo (reload the page if necessary).
 You should be able to see your changes in the README.md file.
 You can also click on the "commits" button (below the green "< > Code" button) to see the history of all the commits to this repository, organized by date.<br>

-10. At this point, you are done with Lab 01, Exercise 1, and you can complete the rest of Lab 01.<br>
+10. After you have updated the README.md file in your repo, you are done with Lab 01, Exercise 1, and you can complete the rest of Lab 01.<br>

 I recommend that you commit and push all of your code for CSCI211 lab exercises and programming assignments to your GitHub repo IN ADDITION to submitting your code to INGInious for grading.
 Submitting to INGInious is necessary for grading, but committing and pushing to a remote repo is good practice: